dcmvdbekerom/pypdfplot/docs/source/quickstart.rst

 The first line is the PDF header that helps the PDF reader to determine this is a valid PDF file.
 It also includes the object header for the EmbeddedFile object of our ``example.py`` file.
-This line may not be altered, as it will result in coruption of the PyPDF file.
+This line may not be altered, as it will result in corruption of the PyPDF file.

 What follows is our original python script, followed by a massive multiline string.
 This multiline string contains all the PDF objects including the data for any remaining embedded files (see `PyPDF File specification`_).